junxit/us-congress-bills-114/metadata.md

 - 2015-06-01 — Passed/agreed to in Senate: Passed Senate with an amendment by Unanimous Consent.(consideration: CR S3381-3385; text as passed Senate: CR S3381-3383)
 - 2015-06-01 — Received in the House.
 - 2015-06-01 — Referred to the House Committee on Natural Resources.
+- 2015-06-19 — Referred to the Subcommittee on Indian, Insular and Alaska Native Affairs.
+- 2016-05-18 — Subcommittee Hearings Held.
+- 2016-07-12 — Committee Consideration and Mark-up Session Held.
+- 2016-07-12 — Subcommittee on Indian, Insular and Alaska Native Affairs Discharged.
+- 2016-07-13 — Committee Consideration and Mark-up Session Held.
+- 2016-07-13 — Ordered to be Reported (Amended) by Unanimous Consent.
+- 2016-09-06 — Placed on the Union Calendar, Calendar No. 560.
+- 2016-09-06 — Reported (Amended) by the Committee on Natural Resources.
+H. Rept.
+114-722.
+- 2016-09-06 — Reported (Amended) by the Committee on Natural Resources.
+H. Rept.
+114-722.